 Indirect taxes on the purchase of real estate properties

-Conversely, mortgage and cadastral taxes apply at the reduced rates of 1.5 and 0.5 per cent respectively52 (half the ordinary rates).
+Conversely, mortgage and cadastral taxes apply at the reduced rates of 1.5 and 0.5 per cent, respectively48 (half the ordinary rates).
 That reduction applies to the extent that the agreement is entered into by a REIF or by a SICAF (as purchaser or seller).

 Indirect taxes on the contribution of real estate properties

-The contribution of real estate properties to REIFs or SICAFs (i.e., the transfer of the properties to the vehicles in exchange for units) is subject to the same indirect tax regime applicable to the sale of real estate properties.
+The contribution of real estate properties to REIFs or SICAFs (i.e., in exchange for units or shares) is subject to the same indirect tax regime applicable to the sale of real estate properties.
 The tax is on the value of the assets contributed.